zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 > that provider.
 Silently doing nothing seemed less user friendly than silently
 > doing What's Expected.

 #### Disposing

-> [!IMPORTANT]
-> this section is a draft, TODO!

-* We shouldn't have all the extensions loaded if we don't need them.
-* When we're dismissed at the home page, we should close out the extension classes we've loaded.
-* Should we close out the reference to the package entirely?
-So that the store has a chance to update it?
-* Should FreshNeverFrozen extensions be left open even while dismissed?
+As implied by the above section, all the extensions for DevPal won't be loaded and running all at once.
+We'll only keep the "fresh never frozen" extensions running, as well as the last N most recently used commands.
+Once we've exceeded that limit of recent commands, we'll release our reference to the COM object for that extension, and re-mark commands from it as "stubs".
+Upon the release of that reference, the extension is free to clean itself up.
+For extensions that use the helpers library, they can override  `CommandProvider.Dispose` to do cleanup in there.

 ## Installing extensions